-Henry, a Democrat, was the representative for Maryland's 1st congressional district from 1877 to 1881.
+Henry was the representative for Maryland’s 1st congressional district and was a Democrat.
+He served from 1877 to 1881.

 From Oct 1877 to Mar 1881, Henry missed 216 of 815 roll call votes, which is 26.5%.
 This is on par with the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1879-Feb 1880||35||22||62.9%||94th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000